INSO-World/Trinocular/src/visualization-demo/ReadMe.md

   - request.js: Contains request for the API-Bridge
 - routes
   - api->snapshot.js: Creates the snapshot for the visualization service
+  - api->delete.js: Provides the delete route for the visualization service
   - demo-chart.js: Methods for handling access to demo chart data
   - routes.js
 - scripts